jentery/506v2/portfolio.md

 Engage an issue raised during the first three weeks of seminar by recording yourself talking about it.
 This is an opportunity for you to experiment with your voice(s) as a medium and to determine how (or to what degree) you want to rely on a script when recording.

-Specs for the audio file: 5-8 minutes of you talking, plus a one- or two-sentence description of the recording and a list of works mentioned in it
+Specs for the audio file: 5-8 minutes of you talking, plus a one- or two-sentence description of the recording and a list of works mentioned or sampled in it

 This week, we'll listen to *The Bluest Eye*, by (and read by) Toni Morrison.
 I'll point you to related material that may be of interest.